CortexIntelligentAutomation/docs/content/en/docs/2025.7/getting-started/cloud/add-observability-to-innovation/Grafana/prerequisites.md

 ## Hardware Requirements

-The application servers (as described in {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.Architecture" title="Architecture" >}}) to which Promtail will be added have already been installed as part of the {{% ctx %}} install process and do not require any hardware modifications for the observability platform installation.
+The application servers (as described in {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.Architecture" title="Architecture" >}}) to which Grafana Alloy will be added have already been installed as part of the {{% ctx %}} install process and do not require any hardware modifications for the observability platform installation.

 {{% alert title="Note" %}}
 The application servers must have internet access in order to communicate with the Grafana Cloud managed service.